Nirvanashes/AutomationFramework/README.md

 # automated-framework
 To learn how to build a python automated testing framework project from scratch.
-This project start from 15 may.
+  And this project start from 15 may.